-The Energy Prices package is the IEA global prices database which covers data for end-use prices for different energy products and across sectors for 147 countries in the world.
+The Energy Prices package is the IEA global prices database which covers data for end-use prices for different energy products and across sectors for 148 countries in the world.

-Starting in January 2025, the IEA will discontinue providing data in the Beyond 2020 format (IVT files and through the WDS platform).
-Data will instead be available through the .Stat Data Explorer, which also allows users to export data in Excel and CSV formats.
+Starting in January 2025, the IEA discontinued providing data in the Beyond 2020 format (IVT files and through the WDS platform).
+Data are instead available through the .Stat Data Explorer, which also allows users to export data in Excel and CSV formats.